 There is a savings of time and resources for all parties that would otherwise be spent in litigating the promising options identified in OII 99-07-003.

+The Settlement Agreement provides significant progress on the key issues that gave rise to the Commission’s promising options decision.

 Market efficiency and price discovery are enhanced for the trading of imbalances and capacity rights via an electronic platform.
 Trading of “chips” representing imbalance rights allows customers and shippers to realize the value of assets that facilitate balancing.

-The Settlement Agreement promotes rate certainty and stability.

 The Settlement Agreement will encourage competition and innovation.

-The Settlement Agreement provides a thoughtful and comprehensive response to the Commission’s promising options decision.

-The Settlement Agreement maintains high standards for system safety and reliability.

-I also support the Settlement Agreement because it does not adopt changes desired by others that might adversely affect my [company/client].
+The Settlement is the end-result from a process of negotiation and bargaining among the parties.
+It therefore represents a compromise and reflects the trade of position that each of the parties were willing to accept and specifically does not adopt changes desired by others that might adversely affect Calpine.

 For all of the foregoing reasons, I encourage the Commission to adopt the Settlement Agreement without change.